 Sometimes a minor issue can be resolved with a quick phone call or email.
 If you have the ability to do this and you feel that reaching out to this person directly will be the best approach, go for it.
 It all depends on how comfortable you are with this approach, how well you can take a tongue lashing without getting angry, and how good of a rapport you have with the reviewer.

 Sites like Yelp provide a way for business owners to reply directly to reviewers.
-Use this method for minor issues and thank that person for the input.
-Be genuine.
+Use this method for minor issues and be genuine in your response.

 Step 4: Reply Publicly